 The success of Star Trek in the reruns almost brought it back as a television series, but the success of Star Wars and Close Encounters of the Third Kind convinced Paramount to try Star Trek movies instead.
 The movies were a big success.
 Their success delayed the return of Star Trek to television for almost a decade, until Star Trek: The Next Generation went into syndication in 1987.
 The success of Next Generation was followed by Deep Space 9, Voyager, and finally the relative failure of Enterprise which only lasted four years.

 In the last decade, Star Trek returned to the all movie strategy.
-The last of these movies, "Star Trek Beyond" had a disappointing box office, So Star Trek is returning to Television with a new series Star Trek: Discovery, Picard, and Strange New Worlds.
+The last of these movies, "Star Trek Beyond" had a disappointing box office, So Star Trek returned to television with new series Star Trek: Discovery, Picard, and Strange New Worlds.

 Star Trek has held a very special and powerful place in Western culture.
 Even though it has many unrealistic elements it plays an important, though unrealistic, role in our view of our own future.
 Physics, specifically Einsteins relativity strongly suggests we may never exceed the speed of light, and there is no evidence that our galaxy is filled with advanced space traveling civilizations.

 Still, we see ourselves in that way.
 Recently I read an article on how NASA was experimenting with a form of space propulsion that was similar to something on in the Star Trek universe.